calebdre/calebdre.github.io/_posts/2016-03-24-intro-to-android-development.md

 }
 {% endhighlight %}

-Congratulations, you just finished your first android app!
-Woo!!
+Run the app and voila, you have a fully functional app!
 But wait.. what happens when you change orientation?

 ![Changing orientation](https://i.imgur.com/xFEf5Er.gif)